rlawnsdud99/XAI606-JunYoungKim/README.md

 #### II.
 Project Introduction

 ##### Objective
-The primary objective of this project is to optimize the classification accuracy of EEG signals during handwriting tasks.
-We aim to use advanced neural network architectures and machine learning techniques to correlate EEG signals with handwriting motions, thereby achieving higher classification performance.
+The primary objective is to improve classification performance of EEG signals during handwriting tasks.
+This will be achieved through the utilization of advanced neural network architectures and machine learning techniques.

 ##### Motivation
-Understanding the neural correlates of handwriting can have various applications, including but not limited to, medical diagnosis and human-computer interaction via Brain-Computer Interface (BCI).
-Improving the classification accuracy can significantly enhance the effectiveness of these applications.
+The project aims to advance the field of Brain-Computer Interface (BCI) by enhancing the classification accuracy of EEG signals associated with handwriting.
+The improved accuracy could facilitate various applications such as medical diagnostics and enhanced human-computer interactions.

 ---

 #### III.
 Dataset Description

-The dataset comprises EEG and handwriting data from 5 participants performing handwriting tasks.
-The data has been approved for ethical standards and involves several features, including EEG signals and handwriting trajectories.
+The dataset is based on EEG and handwriting data from a single participant (P1) who performed handwriting tasks multiple times.
+This is considered a dependent dataset.

+##### Instrumentation
+- **Handwriting Data**: Collected via a self-developed Android app on a HUAWEI MatePad Pro
+  - Sampling rate: 60 Hz
+  - Features: x, y coordinates, timestamp, force, state codes (pen-down, pen-move, pen-up)
+- **EEG Data**: Collected via a 32-channel BrainAmp amplifier
+  - Sampling rate: 1000 Hz
+  - Electrode placement: According to the 10–20 international system

+##### Synchronization
+- Key events in the handwriting stream are used as time markers in the EEG stream for synchronization.
+  - S1 to S12: Represent the first pen-down events for each letter and punctuation in the sentence 'HELLO, WORLD!'
+  - S20: Marks the end of the trial

+##### Experimental Setup
+- **Environment**: Conducted in a sound-attenuated room
+- **Tablet Placement**: Landscape orientation, 35 cm sight distance, 40-degree angle above horizontal
+- **Task**: Writing the sentence 'HELLO, WORLD!'
+300 times in 12 identical blocks on the tablet
+- **Additional**: Breaks are allowed, and P1 has conducted an extra session for testing cross-session accuracy.

 ##### Splitting the Dataset
-- **Training Dataset**: 70% of the data from each participant will be used for training.
-It will contain both input EEG data and the corresponding ground truth of handwriting states.
+- **Training Dataset**: 70% of P1's data

-- **Validation Dataset**: 15% of the data from each participant will be used for model validation.
-This subset will also include both input and ground truth.
+- **Validation Dataset**: 15% of P1's data

-- **Test Dataset**: The remaining 15% will be used for model testing.
-This set will only contain the input EEG data without any ground truth to evaluate the model's performance.
+- **Test Dataset**: Remaining 15% of P1's data
+  - Note: Only input EEG data will be provided in the test dataset for model evaluation

 ##### Release Plan
-The training and validation datasets will be publicly released for project participants to train and validate their models.
-The test dataset will be used to evaluate the models, and only input data will be provided.
+The training and validation datasets will be available for participants to train and verify their models.
+The test dataset will be solely for model evaluation.